pydata/xarray/doc/combining.rst

 * For combining datasets or data arrays along a dimension, see concatenate_.
 * For combining datasets with different variables, see merge_.
-# For combining datasets or data arrays with outer-join alignment, see combine_.
+# For combining datasets with different coordinates or missing values,
+  or data arrays with outer-join alignment, see combine_.

 .. _concatenate: